Chilly Gonzales: Soft Power and Ivory Tower

-In early 2008, Gonzales signed with Mercury Records, and on 7 April Soft Power was released.
+In early 2008, Gonzales signed with Mercury Records, and in April Soft Power was released.
 While maintaining a typically eclectic mix of styles, Soft Power was recorded as a pop album, with a sound reminiscent of the Bee Gees and Billy Joel.
 Gonzales chose to sing on the album.

 Gonzales' album Ivory Tower (produced by Boys Noize) appeared on the !Earshot National Top 50 Chart in 2010.
 His song "Never Stop", from the album was one of his better known tunes, and the opening piano tune was featured on Apple Inc.'s worldwide advertising campaign for the iPad 2.
 Apple adapted the tune for electric guitar.

-Grammy Award

-In 2014, Chilly Gonzales won an Album of the Year Grammy Award for his work on Daft Punk's Random Access Memories.

 Guinness World record

-On 18 May 2009, at the Ciné 13 Théâtre, Paris, he set a world record for the longest solo-artist performance with a total time of 27 hours, 3 minutes and 44 seconds, breaking a record set by Prasanna Gudi.
+On 18 May 2009, at the Ciné 13 Théâtre in Paris, Gonzales set a world record for the longest solo-artist performance with a total time of 27 hours, 3 minutes and 44 seconds, breaking a record set by Prasanna Gudi.
 He played over 300 songs during the course of the record attempt.